 Olive oil is a major component of the Mediterranean diet, which scientists say is good for heart health.
 It's often used in salad dressings, marinades, and sauces.
 A drizzle of olive oil can also provide a delicious finishing touch to many foods.

 Olive oil can come with many different prefixes.
-One of the most trumpeted is “extra virgin.”
-The term refers to the degree to which the olive oil has been processed by manufacturers.
+One of the most proclaimed is "extra virgin."
+The term refers to the degree to which olive oil has been processed by manufacturers.
 Extra virgin olive oil is often shortened to EVOO.

 Chemicals and heat are used to process olive oil prior to selling.
-The more processing olive oil experiences, the longer its shelf life at the supermarket.
-However, many feel the cleaning process alters the oil’s flavor.
+The more processing olive oil goes through, the longer its shelf life at the supermarket.
+However, many feel the cleaning process alters the oil's flavor.